adamsitnik/runtime/src/libraries/System.IO.FileSystem/FileStreamRewrite.md

 Should be easy to fix (add a throw for FreeBSD like we do for OSX) or just disable the test on FreeBSD (like we do with OSX), independent from rewrite.

-#### SetCreationTime, SetLastAccessTime, SetLastWriteTime Should not open a new stream to obtain a SafeFileHandle
+<h1 id="20234">SetCreationTime, SetLastAccessTime, SetLastWriteTime Should not open a new stream to obtain a SafeFileHandle</h1>

 https://github.com/dotnet/runtime/issues/20234